-Giftedness & 2E Assessment – Considerations for Adults
+Giftedness and Twice Exceptional Assessment – Considerations for Adults

-As an adult who is, or suspects you are, gifted and/or twice exceptional, you may be looking into the possibility of evaluation either to confirm or validate your own suspicions, or to give more information on your own strengths and challenges.
-Since there are a variety of assessment approaches, and it can be a big financial investment, it can be helpful to understand your goals when you pursue and evaluation.
-Having educationally evaluated, and reviewed evaluations for nearly 20 years, there are a lot of factors to consider.
+As an adult who is, or suspects you are, gifted and/or twice exceptional, you may be looking into the possibility of evaluation.
+It can help to confirm or validate your own suspicions, or to give more information on your own strengths and challenges.
+There are a variety of approaches to gifted and twice exceptional assessment for adults.
+It can be a big financial investment, so can be helpful to understand your goals when you pursue and evaluation.
+Having educationally evaluated, and reviewed evaluations for nearly 20 years, there are a lot of things to consider.
 Because this post has a lot of information to take in, I have highlighted key points at the beginning of each section.
+I also summarized the content in this Podcast Episode.

 Getting evaluated as a Gifted or Twice Exceptional Adult